hyihua/CS562-NLP/hw1/README.md

 	 These word pairs do not make sense.
 Although they have very high PMI, their bigram frequencies are very small. (all of them are 1 in this corpus.)

 2. Experiment with a few different threshold values, and report on what you observe.

+	 In this assignment, I use several thresholds (thresholds = [30, 70, 100, 130, 170, 200, 230, 270, 300, 400]).
+From the output result, we could easily find that the bigger the threshold given a threshold value between [1, 100]